RC-MODULE/skyforge/README.md

 skyforge build
 ```

-WARNING: The default behavior is to NOT store snapshots for each line of Skyfile
-if you want developer mode - run
+If you don't have OverlayFS building will not store snapshots on each step.
+If you don't have OverlayFS in your kernel but still want the snapshot feature run

 ```
-skyforge devmode
+skyforge tarball
 skyforge build
 ```

+## tarball
+Enables tarballing of each of the steps run.
+This will persist until you run 'skyforge purge'.
+See 'build' section for more

-## Clean
+## clean

 Remove old snapshots from working directory (.forge) and leave only those
 actually present in the Skyfile